 I’ve always been fascinated by the engineering that goes into microphones.
 It’s a combination of machining to almost unbelievable precision coupled with electronics circuitry that is, to my simple mind at least, almost magic that it works at all.
 Then when you get to hear the results of a REALLY nice mic (say, a DPA or Neumann) in front of a good musician… the experience is unforgettable.

 The only problem is the price, which is also unforgettable.
 The pair of DPA 4016s I heard at the first Nashville AES Recording Workshop sounded absolutely beautiful… a truly AMAZING sound.
 The list price for the pair is over $3,800.
-In Brian Gilbert dollars, that price may as well be 38 million… in other words, until I can directly make $4k with a particular piece of gear, it’s an extravagant expense, no matter how much I love the sound.
+In Brian Gilbert dollars, that price may as well be 38 million… in other words, until I can directly make $4k with that particular piece of gear, it’s an extravagant expense, no matter how much I love the sound.
 I’ve got a family to feed, after all.

 So until I can afford a selection of really classic mics, I can experiment with making or modifying cheaper versions.
 While I’ll never expect to duplicate the sonic ability of a mic costing $1,900, perhaps there are some things I can do with a less expensive mic that can improve the sound a little.
 And it turns out that I’m not alone.
-The MicBuilders forum (email@example.com) has a lot of people who are interested in the same sort of experimentation.
+The MicBuilders forum (firstname.lastname@example.org) has a lot of people who are interested in the same sort of experimentation.
 I don’t often contribute, as most of the folks there are far more advanced than I am.
 But the people there are very generous with their time and willingness to help others learn.
-Similar audio experimenters can be fund at ProdigyPro.
+Similar audio experimenters can be found at ProdigyPro.

 Generally, mic builders have two options: A) buy a readily-available mic and modify, or B) source the parts and build from scratch.

 Some parts, such as the capsule, can be hard to find, but they are out there.
 Capsules can be found on e-bay, or they are available from Peluso.
-The bodies require precision machine-shop work if they’re going to look at all professional.
+Microphone bodies require precision machine-shop work if they’re going to look at all professional.

 - The prices are affordable… downright cheap in fact.